runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-dotenv.svg)](https://www.npmjs.com/package/vite-plugin-dotenv)
 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-This plugin loads environment variables from a `.env` file and environment variables on your machine into `import.meta.env` (see more info of `import.meta` on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import.meta)).
+This plugin loads environment variables from `.env` files and environment variables on the machine into `import.meta.env` (see `import.meta` on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import.meta) for more information).

-Follow [the Twelve-Factor App](https://12factor.net/config) methodology, storing configuration in the environment separate from code, allowing us to inject environment variables at runtime instead of build time.
-Powered by [dotenv](https://github.com/motdotla/dotenv)
+Following [the Twelve-Factor App](https://12factor.net/config) approach, storing configuration in the environment separate from code allows us to inject environment variables at runtime rather than build time.
+Powered by [dotenv](https://github.com/motdotla/dotenv).

 This project use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the tags on this repository.